daniellu/SPA/README.md

 # SPA
-SPN is a angular study project
+SPA is a study project